RetroDECK/ES-DE/INSTALL-DEV.md

 CPack: - package: /home/myusername/emulationstation-de/emulationstation-de-1.1.0-x64.deb generated.
 ```

-You may like to check that the dependencies look fine, as they're automatically generated by CMake:
+You may want to check that the dependencies look fine, as they're (mostly) automatically generated by CMake:

 ```
 dpkg -I ./emulationstation-de-1.1.0-x64.deb